neuro-inc/ml-recipe-distributed-pytorch/README.md

 * A new job is started in our [base environment](https://hub.docker.com/r/neuromation/base).
 * Pip requirements from `requirements.txt` and apt applications from `apt.txt` are installed in this environment.
 * The updated environment is saved under a new project-dependent name and is used further on.

+### Run distributed training on Neuro platform

+To try to fine-tune your own Bert model on the platform you just need to run script `modules/scripts/run_distributed_on_platform.sh`.
+You don't need to download any data to do it, because we provide a "dummy" dataset which allows running the project without any preparations except login on platform.

 ### Run Jupyter with GPU